openhab/openhab-addons/bundles/org.openhab.binding.enocean/README.md

 SMACK devices send periodically status updates followed by a response request.
 Whenever such a request is received a `requestAnswer` event is triggered for channel `statusRequestEvent`.
 Afterwards you have 100ms time to recalculate your items states and update them.
-A message with the updated item states is build, put into the corresponding mailbox and automatically send upon request of the device.
+A message with the updated item states is built, put into the corresponding mailbox and automatically sent upon request of the device.
 Pairing and unpairing can be done through a discovery scan.
 The corresponding thing of an unpaired device gets disabled, you have to delete it manually if you want to.